-This Certificate uses many terms that have very specific definitions for the purpose of the Group Policy.
-These terms are defined in the General Definitions section and are capitalized so that You can easily recognize them.
-Other parts of this Certificate contain definitions specific to those provisions.
-Terms that are used only within one section of the Group Policy are defined in those sections.
-Please read all definitions carefully.
+This Certificate uses many terms which have very specific definitions for the purpose of this Group Policy.
+These terms are capitalized so that You can easily recognize them, and are defined in the General Definitions section of this Certificate.
+Please be sure to read these definitions carefully.